andrewtrandev/Terminal-Project/README.md

 ## R7.User Interaction and Experience
-User will be prompted to enter how many letters they want to play with, if user tries to enter number out of the range, display "value is out of expected range 2-20 letters" User will be prompted to enter a word using the randomized letters.
+User will be prompted on-screen to enter how many letters they want to play with, if user tries to enter number outside of the range, display "value is out of expected range 2-20 letters" User will be prompted to enter a word using the randomized letters.
 If user's input doesn't exist in randomized letters then display 'Not a valid word' , award 0 points and end game.
 If letters used match randomized letters, check if word exists in dictionary.